Mohamed-Samehh/Recipe-Finder/README.md

 - **View Recipe Details**: Click on a recipe to view detailed information such as ingredients and instructions.
 The details are fetched based on the selected recipe's ID.
 - **Suggest a Recipe**: Navigate to the Suggest a Recipe page to submit a new recipe through a form.
 - **Browse Meals**: Users can explore recipes by categories or areas, enhancing their culinary experience without needing to search.
-- **Pagination**: Use the pagination controls at the bottom of the search results to browse through multiple pages of recipes.

 ## Deployment